-The amount of interest received on short term balances was £0.129m at an average rate of 0.65% (0.15% above the base rate which remained at a historically low level of 0.50% throughout the year).
+The amount of interest received on short term balances was £0.117m at an average rate of 0.52% (compared to the the Bank of England base rate which remained at a historically low level of 0.50% then 0.25% from August 2016 for the remainder of the financial year).
 During the year, and in accordance with its Treasury Strategy, the Authority continued to invest in the highest quality rated banks and increased its use of a number of fixed term and notice accounts alongside continued use of overnight access cash money market funds.